HolyBlackCat/cpp-tutorials/tooling/articles/debugging_in_terminal.md

-# How to use a debugger in a terminal?
+# How to use a debugger in the terminal?

 I assume you have some minimal C++ knowledge: already tried compiling a few simple programs, and know what "variables" are.
 If not, come back later.